 Whether you are a resident, property owner or business operator, becoming a Local Government councillor can be the most direct and rewarding way to contribute to your local community.

 Elections are conducted by the Tasmanian Electoral Commission (TEC).
-Information on dates and for those considering standing as a candidate is available from the TEC website, and a range of resources including online training and a handbook for candidates is available on the Local Government Association of Tasmania (LGAT) website.
+Information on key dates for those considering standing as a candidate is available from the TEC website, and a range of resources including online training and a handbook for candidates is available on the Local Government Association of Tasmania (LGAT) website.

-c) is removed within 7 days after the date of polling; and
+(d) be removed within 7 days after the polling date.